iominh/minhongrails.github.io/_posts/2013-09-09-javascript-closures.md

 <p>Initially, it appears that both functions should log 0 through 9.
 As it turns out, logNumbers2 actually prints the number 10 ten times because of its closure.
-The reason is because the last value assigned to x is 10 so when console.log(x) is executed, it only has access to the last value assigned to x within its scope/closure.</p>
+The reason is because the last value assigned to x is 10 so when console.log(x) is executed, it only has access to the last value assigned to x within its scope/closure, so it outputs 10 ten times.
+It might be helpful to run this code through a debugger like the Chrome developer tool and in particular observe the "closure" section which shows what variables are accessible within a particular execution stack.</p>

 <p>While closures can be confusing, they do provide a nice benefit for encapsulation.
 For example, <a href="http://stackoverflow.com/questions/4532407/general-javascript-syntax-question">observe the following</a>:</p>